 To access the Program Report, visit the Publications web page.

 Planning scheme amendment VC68 gave effect to key aspects of the Victorian Government's urban development program.

 - The expansion of the Urban Growth Boundary

 - Public Acquisition Overlays for the proposed Western Grassland Reserves, the Regional Rail Link and the Outer Metropolitan Ring Transport Corridor/E6 Road Reservation.

 The amendment was ratified by Parliament on 29 July 2010 and gazetted on 6 August 2010.

-For more information on amendment VC68, visit the Department of Planning and Community Development's web site.
+For more information on amendment VC68, visit the former website of Department of Transport, Planning and Local Infrastructure.

 The Growth Corridor Plans set the overarching, strategic planning framework to guide future development in the growth corridors over the coming decades.

 They broadly identify the location of future residential, industrial and employment areas and open space networks and the likely strategic transport infrastructure required to support urban development.

 The Growth Corridor Plans were released by the Victorian Minister for Planning on 13 June 2012.